HarshaLK04/Aws_interview/manager_round.md

  7. How would you make software deployable?
  The ability to script the installation and reconfiguration of software systems is essential towards controlled and automated change.
 Although there is an increasing trend for new software to enable this, older systems and products suffer from the assumption that changes would be infrequent and minor, and so make automated changes difficult.
 As a professional who appreciates the need to expose configuration and settings in a manner accessible to automation, I will work with concepts like Inversion of Control (IoC) and Dependency Injection, scripted installation, test harnesses, separation of concerns, command-line tools, and infrastructure as code.

- 8. What is the one most important thing DevOps helps do?
- The most important thing DevOps helps do is to get the changes into production as quickly as possible while minimizing risks in software quality assurance and compliance.
+ 8.`What is the one most important thing DevOps helps do?` The most important thing DevOps helps do is to get the changes into production as quickly as possible while minimizing risks in software quality assurance and compliance.
 That is the primary objective of DevOps.
 However, there are many other positive sideeffects to
  DevOps.
 For example, clearer communication and better working relationships between teams which creates a less stressful working environment.